 In 2022 due to the increase in arrivals of UASC and lack of capacity to house them in the UASC shelters, hotels have been used as a temporary accommodation measure.
 The conditions in the hotels are not considered up to standard.
-The use of hotels continued in 2023.
+The use of hotels continued in 2023 and for most of in 2024, by early 2025 all hotels ceased operations for this purpose.